marcin-lawrowski/wise-chat/readme.txt

 = How to create a password-protected private channel? =

 First, create a regular channel (see the previous question) and then go to Settings -> Wise Chat Settings page, select Channels tab.
 In the right to the chosen channel click "Password" link and a form will appear below.
 Specify the password and confirm it by clicking "Set Password" button.
 From now the channel is secured and only users that enter valid password are allowed to join.

 = How to convert a password-protected channel into an open channel? =

 Go to Settings -> Wise Chat Settings page, select Channels tab.
 In the right to the chosen channel click "Password" link and a form will appear below.
 Click "Delete Password" button.

-= Is there a way to show simple statistics of the chat channel in a post or a page? =

-Yes.
-Place "wise-chat-channel-stats" shortcode in the page or post.
-You can choose what to display using "template" attribute.
-Here is a fully-featured example:
-`[wise-chat-channel-stats channel="my-channel" template="Channel: {channel} Messages: {messages} Users: {users}"]`

-* channel - displays channel's name
-* messages - displays the amount of total messages in the channel
-* users - displays the amount of total active users in the channel

-= How to install the chat using the widget? =
+= How to install the chat using a widget? =

 Go to Appearance -> Widgets page, drag and drop "Wise Chat Window" widget on the desired sidebar.
 The name of the channel can be specified as well.